 Flume Kafka Source.

-This will deploy the Apache Hadoop platform with Apache Flume and Apache Kafka
+This will deploy an Apache Bigtop Hadoop cluster with Apache Flume and Apache

 The default Kafka topic where messages are published is unset.
 Set this to